shelialia/tp/docs/DeveloperGuide.md

 Step 4.
 The command then returns a `CommandResult` with the message `Listed all guests with requests`.
 This message is displayed to the user, and the UI updates to show only the guests with recorded requests.

 ### Find Feature
 This feature intends to list the guests if any guest fields match with any search terms.
-A match occurs when at least one guest field contains a full-word, case-insensitive match for one of the search terms.
+A match occurs when at least one guest field contains a full-word, case-insensitive match for any one of the search terms.

 #### Implementation